drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 The following example uses the sensor device to record the time evolution of the spatial distribution of light produced by an OLED at a current density of 150 $\mu A/cm^2$.
 The sensor device collects a series of frames wth 10ms shutters at 10ms intervals (back to back), with the series initated on a trigger at the start of the applied voltage waveform.
 The blue line shows the resulting current density in the OLED, the pale line shows the sync pulses output by the sensor device at the start of each frame, and the red line is the applied voltage (2.41V).
 (We plan to post repositories for the DAQ board and current amplifier as well.)

 |![SampleR1 51 D7_G100K_A2 410v_I0 010s_D0 500s_N005_T4 0C_M17 0000mm_W501 340nm 20230309 080608 827395 tdaq2](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/93a6eb79-6a26-4ebe-8d46-3b25e46819c1)|![SampleR1 51 D7_G100K_A2 410v_I0 010s_D0 500s_N005_T4 0C surface cropped](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/c7ad51c5-3052-4c0e-905a-4b4ebf87df7e)|

-Hopefully these provide some indication that more that just a nifty little sensor, this is actually a professional grade instrument and that you can do good science with it.
-This repository provides what you need in terms of ecad files and software to build one for yourself, or if you like you can contact me for an assembled board.

 # Electrical Design
 The datasheet for the TCD1304 can be found here  https://toshiba.semicon-storage.com/us/semiconductor/product/linear-image-sensors/detail.TCD1304DG.html.